AIMLab-UBC/MIDL2020/README.md

 We include our patch-level and slide-level results in `./results/`.

 # Datasets and Detailed Results
 The epithelial ovarian carcinoma whole-slide pathology images used in this study are available from the [corresponding author](mailto:ali.bashashati@ubc.ca) upon reasonable request.
+Moreover, the patch-level trained weights are also available from the [corresponding author](mailto:ali.bashashati@ubc.ca) upon reasonable request.

 Our dataset has the following distribution in terms of patients, slides, and 1024 * 1024 tumor patches:
 |Data Type|CC|LGSC|EC|MC|HGSC|Total|